Crikvenica seafront promenade and beach on the Kvarner Riviera

 Crikvenica bridge and old town

-Frankopan Monastery & Museum
+Frankopan Monastery and Museum

 The 15th-century Pauline monastery founded by the Frankopan family is Crikvenica's most important historical monument.
-Today it houses the Town Museum, with exhibits covering the area's Roman past, the Frankopan legacy, and the development of Riviera tourism.
+Today it houses the Town Museum, with exhibits covering the area's Roman past, the Frankopan legacy and the development of Riviera tourism.

 Church of the Assumption